pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

 will run for 10000 years, saving total ice volume and grounded ice area to ``time-series.nc`` *yearly*.
-See tables :numref:`tab-time-series-opts` for the list of options and tables |diagnostics| for the full list of supported time-series.
+See tables :numref:`tab-time-series-opts` for the list of options and :ref:`sec-ts_vars` for the full list of supported time-series.

 Note that, similarly to the snapshot-saving code (section :ref:`sec-snapshots`), this mechanism does not affect adaptive time-stepping.
 Here, however, PISM will save exactly